 Mutual funds and exchange-traded funds (ETFs) are baskets of assets built around an organizing theme.
 In the case of oil funds, you can purchase two main kinds.

-First, some mutual funds and ETFs are indexed to the price of oil or natural gas or one of their derivatives.
+First, some mutual funds and ETFs are indexed to the price of oil or natural gas, or to one of their derivatives.
 This means that the fund has a basket of assets designed to track the price of specific petroleum, in many cases the commodity itself.
-In other cases, you can invest in a fund that is built out of oil companies and other related assets.
-Here the price of the fund does not follow a specific index but rather attempts to reflect the overall performance of the fossil fuel industry.
+Another option is to invest in a fund that is built out of oil companies and other related assets.
+Here, the price of the fund does not follow a specific index but rather attempts to reflect the overall performance of the fossil fuel industry.

 Derivatives (Futures and Options)

-When you buy a standard futures contract you literally purchase a quantity of the asset in question.
-So, for example, a standard futures contract for 1,000 barrels of oil at $50 per barrel means at the end of that contract you will literally receive 1,000 barrels of oil and be expected to pay $50 for each.
+When you buy a standard futures contract, you literally purchase a quantity of the asset in question.
+So, for example, a standard futures contract for 1,000 barrels of oil at $50 per barrel means at the end of that contract, you will receive 1,000 barrels of oil and be expected to pay $50 for each.
 Most investors take what’s known as a “cash settlement” contract, however, which resolves the contract based on what it’s worth with no product changing hands.

 Options contracts give you similar exposure.
 The difference is that if a futures contract closes in an unprofitable position, you are expected to pay the difference between your contract price and the asset price.
 In an options contract, you can choose not to execute the contract if it ends unprofitably for you.
-In exchange, options contracts cost money to open in a way that futures contracts generally don’t.
+In exchange, options contracts cost money to open, whereas futures contracts generally don’t.

 Derivatives are the best way to gain direct exposure to petroleum prices because you literally agree to buy and sell barrels of oil.
 However, investors should be extremely cautious with this asset class.
 Derivatives are highly volatile.
-Options are sophisticated products that can cost more than they seem, while futures contracts can end up triggering significant losses.
+Options are sophisticated products that can be more costly than they seem, and futures contracts can end up triggering significant losses.

 Related Industries